facebookexperimental/Robyn/python/README.md

 **2. Getting started**

-  * Use this [demo.py](https://github.com/facebookexperimental/Robyn/tree/main/python/src/scripts/demo.py) script as step-by-step guide that is intended to cover most common use-cases.
-Test the package using simulated dataset provided in the package.
+  * python/src/tutorials contains tutorials for most common scenarios.Tutorials uses simulated dataset provided in the package.

   * Visit our [website](https://facebookexperimental.github.io/Robyn/) to explore more details about Project Robyn.